-Mesoscale Forecast Model (WRF)
+Mesoscale Forecast Model (WRF) - New Configuration

-9 km ARW outer domain.
+6 km ARW outer domain.
 Select Current Run Loop:

-3 km ARW inner domain, high resolution.
-Currently Not Available.
+2 km ARW inner domain, high resolution.

-Soundings (Skew T diagram) based upon 9 km ARW.
+Soundings (Skew T diagram) based upon 6 km ARW.
 Select Loop:

 |Note: The mesoscale prognostics depicted on these pages may not be available at all times.
 The accuracy or reliability of the data is not guaranteed nor warranted in any way.
 The data is provided as is and should not be used as the sole resource for decision making.
 Mesoscale forecast guidance is best interpreted by a professional meteorologist who is familiar with the particular modeling system, including any model biases.
-These versions of the WRF model are greatly influenced by the LAPS analyses, and the quality of the NMM model that provides the boundary conditions.|
+These versions of the WRF model are greatly influenced by the RAP initial conditions, and the quality of the NMM model that provides the boundary conditions.|